On August 10, 2022, Governor Baker signed An Act addressing barriers to care for mental health into law as Chapter 177 of the Acts of 2022.

 The Mental Health ABC Act 2.0 is driven by the recognition that mental health is as important as physical health, and should be treated as such.
 The bill comes at a time when the Massachusetts State Senate is making landmark investments in mental and behavioral health, and proposes a wide variety of reforms to ensure equitable access to mental health care and removes barriers to care by supporting the behavioral health workforce.

 The Massachusetts Senate passed the Mental Health ABC Act 2.0 on November 17, 2021.
-The bill now sits in the Massachusetts House of Representatives.
+A similar bill having passed in the Massachusetts House of Representatives in June 2022, the bill a conference committee negotiated the differences between the two bills with the compromise legislation sent to the Governor’s desk on July 31, 2022.

 The Mental Health ABC Act 2.0 passed the @MA_Senate tonight!
 I want to sincerely thank @KarenSpilka @JulianCyr @SenRodrigues for their steadfast effort in passing this bill through our chamber.
 Check out the thread below for some of my comments on the floor earlier today. https://t.co/QaTkCGKpI4 pic.twitter.com/wPmJmBUu5J— Cindy Friedman (@CindyFriedmanMA) November 18, 2021